escavanessa/escavanessa/README.md

 - 🌱 I’m currently learning ... p5.js and intermediate Javascript!
 - ⚡ Fun fact: English, Spanish, and French Speaker!
 -->
-- ✨ I am Currently a Technical Support Intern!
+- ✨ Working as Help Desk!
 Coding on all my spare time
 - 🔭 I’m currently working on ...
 Resident Patient Tracker using React!
 - 🌱 I’m currently learning ... p5.js and more advanced Javascript!
 - ⚡ Fun fact: English, Spanish, and French Speaker!